 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 6-704.
 Application for license; bonds; contract

-A. An application for a license shall be in writing, under oath and in a form prescribed by the superintendent, and shall contain the name and address, both of the residence and place of business, of the applicant and if the applicant is an association or society, of every member thereof, and if a corporation or partnership, of every officer and director thereof and a copy of the articles of incorporation, and the specific address or addresses at which the business is to be conducted.
-The superintendent may require as part of the application a credit report and such other information as he deems necessary.
+A. An application for a license shall be in writing, under oath and in a form prescribed by the deputy director, and shall contain the name and address, both of the residence and place of business, of the applicant and if the applicant is an association or society, of every member thereof, and if a corporation or partnership, of every officer and director thereof and a copy of the articles of incorporation, and the specific address or addresses at which the business is to be conducted.
+The deputy director may require as part of the application a credit report and such other information as the deputy director deems necessary.

-B. At the time of filing the application the applicant shall furnish a cash or surety bond payable to the people of the state in the sum of not less than five thousand dollars for licensees disbursing less than one hundred thousand dollars each year and for the following amounts based on the amounts disbursed by the licensee in the previous license year:
+B. At the time of filing the application the applicant shall furnish a cash or surety bond payable to the people of the state in the sum of not less than $5,000 for licensees disbursing less than $100,000 each year and for the following amounts based on the amounts disbursed by the licensee in the previous license year: